csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Next, write statements that do the following:

 #.
 Find the _index_ of the first `7`, then display that index.
 The expected answer is 4, but your statements should be such that if the value is not found, it would display `-1`.
 #.
-Find the greater value in `numbers`.
+Find the greatest value in `numbers`.
 The expected answer is 11.

 ## Evaluate Your Solution: Is It Universal?